Klitschko brothers say Kyiv supply lines open, residents returning to fight | Headlines

 Klitschko brothers say Kyiv supply lines open, residents returning to fight

-He said that the Ukrainian capital, normally home to some 3.5 million people, had enough vital supplies to last a couple of weeks, and that supply lines in and out remained open for now.
-His brother Wladimir, also a heavyweight boxing star, added in the joint interview that some of the men and women who had accompanied their families to the relative safety of the west of the country were returning to take part in the city's defence.

-Kyiv mayor and former heavyweight boxing champion Vitali Klitschko told Reuters on Friday that he believed there were nearly 2 million people still left in the city, which is being squeezed by advancing Russian forces on several fronts.
-He said that the Ukrainian capital, normally home to some 3.5 million people, had enough vital supplies to last a couple of weeks, and that supply lines in and out remained open for now.
+Kyiv mayor and former heavyweight boxing champion Vitali Klitschko said on Friday that he believed there were nearly 2 million people still left in the city, which is being squeezed by advancing Russian forces on several fronts.
+He said the Ukrainian capital, normally with a population of 3.5 million, had enough vital provisions to last a couple of weeks, and that supply lines in and out remained open for now.

-His brother Wladimir, also a heavyweight boxing star, added in the joint interview that some of the men and women who had accompanied their families to the relative safety of the west of the country were returning to take part in the city's defence.
-"We guess close to 2 million people are still in Kyiv and it's very important to give services to people," Vitali told Reuters in the centre of Kyiv.
+His brother Wladimir, also a heavyweight boxing star, added in a joint interview that some men and women who had accompanied their families to the relative safety of the west of the country were returning to take part in the city's defence.
+"We guess close to 2 million people are still in Kyiv and it's very important to give services to people," Vitali told Reuters at a logistics centre in Kyiv where he and aides were coordinating food and medicine supplies to stores and people stranded at home.

 "We have right now electricity, heating, gas, we have water," he added, speaking in English.
-He thanked countries for sending supplies to Ukraine, and estimated that Kyiv had enough vital goods to last another two weeks, although supply lines did remain open.
+He thanked countries for sending supplies to Ukraine, and estimated that Kyiv had enough vital goods to last another two weeks.

-Russian forces are already close to Kyiv to the west and northwest, where there has been heavy fighting with Ukrainian troops, and have moved closer to the east and northeast.
-Ukrainian officials say that their ultimate aim is to surround the city with a view to seizing it.
+Russia's military is already close to Kyiv to the west and northwest, where there has been heavy fighting, and has tried to move closer to the east and northeast.
+Ukrainian officials say that its ultimate aim is to surround the city with a view to seizing it.

+On Friday Russian forces were regrouping in the northwest, satellite pictures showed, in what Britain said could be preparation for an assault on the city within days.
+"The target (of the Russian invasion) is the capital of Ukraine, the target is Kyiv," Vitali said.
+"We are ready to defend our city."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)